The Variance and Correlations of the Divisor Function in $\mathbb{F}_q [T]$, and Hankel Matrices: Introduction and Results

-\item The matrix $H_{r +1 , k +1} (\mathbfe{\alpha})$ has $(q_0 , q_1 , \ldots , q_r )^T$ in its kernel; \end{itemize} where $\mathbfe{\alpha}'$ is defined to be the subsequence $(\alpha_0 , \alpha_1 , \ldots , \alpha_{n})$, the integers $r_1 , r_2$ are fixed, and we are assuming for simplicity that $k+r$ and $n$ are even.
-Working with any two of the above conditions is possible given the results we establish later.
-However, the difficulty lies in working with all three.
-If we were to work with higher moments of Dirichlet $L$-functions then we would consider correlations of higher divisor functions (such as $d_3$) and we would need to work with Hankel tensors (which we define below) instead of Hankel matrices; we would need to consider conditions similar to the three described above.
-Of course, moments higher than the fourth are notoriously difficult, and no rigorous results have been obtained.
-However, the above is noteworthy as it provides an alternative approach to the problem.\\

-Let us now consider generalisations of Theorem \ref{main theorem, variance divisor function intervals}.
-First, consider the analogue of Theorem \ref{main theorem, variance divisor function intervals} for the $k$-th divisor function, $d_k$.
+The first extension that we consider is the analogue of Theorem \ref{main theorem, variance divisor function intervals} for the $k$-th divisor function, $d_k$.
 The approach is similar but we will ultimately be working with Hankel tensors instead of Hankel matrices.
 A matrix is a two dimensional array, which appeared because we were working with the standard divisor function, $d=d_2$.
 When working with higher divisor functions, we will work with higher dimensional arrays (i.e. tensors).
 Consider the case $k=3$.
 We will have tensors of the form

 and we will need to determine how many $\mathbf{f} = (f_1 , \ldots , f_{j_1})^T$ and $\mathbf{g} = (g_1 , \ldots , g_{l_1})^T$ there are such that

 for all $1 \leq i \leq i_1$.
 This is analogous to (\ref{statement, intro, motivation, H_(l+1,m+1) (alpha) f = 0 requirement}). \\